Springfield, MO workers' compensation lawyer reviewing case files.

 Not all work-related health problems come from an accident.
 Sometimes, the very environment you work in can make you sick over time.
 Occupational illnesses are caused by exposure to harmful conditions, such as toxic chemicals, dust, or even loud noise.
 These can lead to serious, long-term health issues like respiratory diseases, skin conditions, or hearing loss.
 Proving that your illness is directly linked to your job can be challenging, as symptoms may not appear for years.
 This is where having an experienced attorney is vital to help you gather the necessary medical evidence and build a strong case for your claim.

-Repetitive Stress and Overuse Injuries
+Carpal Tunnel and Other Repetitive Stress Injuries

 You don’t have to fall or be in an accident to suffer a debilitating work injury.
 Many jobs require performing the same motions over and over, which can lead to repetitive stress injuries.
 Think about tasks like typing, working on an assembly line, or lifting heavy objects all day.
 These actions can cause gradual damage to your muscles, nerves, and tendons, resulting in conditions like carpal tunnel syndrome, tendonitis, or chronic back pain.
 Because these injuries develop slowly, employers and insurance companies sometimes try to dispute them.
 We can help you show how your daily job duties led directly to your condition.